 The Centre for Philippine Concerns - Australia is a national network of Filipino individuals and organisations in Australia committed to advancing the Filipino people's interests.
 It was formally established in November 1991.
-The CPCA national office is located in Melbourne.
-There is also a Brisbane Branch office.
 There are CPCA members currently living in Victoria, Queensland, New South Wales, South Australia, Tasmania, Northern Territories and in the Philippines itself.

 Since the early 1970s, the number of Filipinos in Australia has grown from less than 2,000 to around 70,000.
 Many of us are first and second generation migrants.
 Almost two-thirds of us are Filipinas married to Australian men.
 Since the late 1980s more Filipinos have migrated through the Family Reunion Scheme, thereby increasing the number of nuclear Filipino families in Australia.